Erfan-Khan-Dhrubo/project-5-Web-development/README.md

-# JavaScript Practice Website 🌟
+# DevBoard 🌟

 This is a simple, interactive website built for practicing JavaScript skills.
 The project is developed using **HTML**, **Tailwind CSS**, and **JavaScript**.
-It includes dynamic functionality to improve user interactivity and explore key programming concepts.
+It showcases dynamic functionality to enhance user interactivity while exploring key programming concepts.

 ---